Select one of the three approaches listed below for successful transfer.

 If you transfer a minimum of 30 semester hours of credit from BHC to a four year college or university that is an IAI participant, you have the option of completing the IAI GECC at the transfer school.

-If you are undecided on a transfer school, but know your major you may benefit from IAI course recommendations for specific majors.
 A list of Black Hawk College IAI general education and major courses for specific transfer schools may be accessed at the IAI website.